mevdschee/pathalchemy/README.md

-# path-alchemy
+# pathql-alchemy

-A Python 3 library for querying the database
+A Python 3 library for querying the database using PathQL

 ### Requirements